SyedAdnan95/SyedAdnan95/README.md

 I’ve learned that the best solutions come from teamwork, curiosity, and a bit of grit.
 Whether I’m building AI models to predict disasters or organizing student communities, I’m driven by the goal to create something meaningful, not just impressive.

-Technology for me is a way to solve problems and connect people — not just lines of code.
-I’m always chasing new skills, from machine learning to cloud, and I’m passionate about sharing what I learn to help others grow too.

 At the core, I believe leadership means serving others, and innovation means solving real challenges.
 So I’m here to keep learning, keep building, and keep making an impact — one project, one talk, and one connection at a time.

 ## 💻 What you’ll find here: